 Grom Hellscream came to view his decision to seal the pact between the orcs and demons as this, even choosing to hide his involvement from Thrall.

 According to thisAngry Birds book by National Geographic, the Mighty Eagle's backstory was that he went into a self-imposed exile after letting the pigs steal the eggs under his watch.
 His only friends who visit him regularly are the Blues, who feed him cans of sardines and have him tell them stories.

 Asbel considers his biggest failure to be his inability to protect his friends during the Prologue sequence, which leads to Sophie's Heroic Sacrifice (though she gets better in a few years).
 This kickstarts the basis for his entire character arc.

 In The Halloween Hack, Dr. Andonuts blames himself for the deaths of his wife and the Chosen Four.

 World in Conflict: For Colonel Sawyer, it was the use of the tactical nuclear warhead during the battle of Cascade Falls.
-Later, he throws caution to the winds to ensure using another one never becomes necessary.
+Later, he throws caution to the winds and pushes his forces into high-casualty head-on assaults to ensure using another one never becomes necessary.

 Sawyer: I won't let this become another failure, like Cascade Falls.